suprithagit/SpendWise/README.md

+# SpendWise

-SpendWise - Personal Expense TrackerSpendWise is a simple web application designed to help you track your daily expenses.
+**SpendWise** - is a simple web application designed to help you track your daily expenses.

-It provides features to add, view, edit, and delete expense entries, view summaries, and visualize spending by category.
+✨ Features

+This application provides the following functionalities:
+* Add new expense entries
+* View a list of all expenses
+* Edit or delete existing entries
+* View summaries of total spending
+* Visualize expenses by category using charts or graphs

+## 📌 How It Works

-FeaturesAdd Expenses: Easily add new expense entries with details like category, amount, description, and date.
+Add Expenses: Easily add new expense entries with details like category, amount, description, and date.

-View Expenses: See a list of your recorded expenses.Filter Expenses: View expenses by day, week, month, or a custom date range.
+View Expenses: See a complete list of your recorded expenses.

+Filter Expenses: Filter expenses by day, week, month, or a custom date range.

-Search Expenses: Filter expenses by category.Edit Entries: Modify existing expense records.
+Search Expenses: Search and filter expenses based on category.

+Edit Entries: Modify existing expense records with updated details.

-Delete Entries: Remove unwanted expense entries.
+Delete Entries: Remove unwanted or incorrect expense entries.

 Summary: Get a quick overview of your total spending and identify your biggest spending category.

 Category Breakdown: Visualize your spending distribution across different categories using a pie chart.

-Technologies UsedBackend:
+🛠️ Technologies Used

+🔙 Backend
 Java 21
 Spring Boot
 Spring Data JPA
 Hibernate
 RESTful Web Services

-Frontend:
+🌐 Frontend
+HTML5
-HTML5CSS3 (with Bootstrap 5)
+CSS3 (with Bootstrap 5)
+JavaScript
-JavaScriptThymeleaf (Templating Engine)
+Thymeleaf (Templating Engine)
-Chart.js (for the pie chart)
+Chart.js (for pie chart visualization)

-Database:MySQL
+🗄️ Database
+   MySQL

-Prerequisites
+✅ Prerequisites
+Make sure you have the following installed on your system:

+Java Development Kit (JDK) 21 or later

+Maven (or Gradle if you are using it)

+MySQL Server

+A modern web browser

 Before you begin, ensure you have the following installed:Java Development Kit (JDK) 21 or laterMaven (or Gradle if you are using Gradle)
 MySQL ServerA modern web browserSetup and InstallationClone the Repository: